karyen92/ToDoListApi/README.md

 - Database
     - The ORM used is EntityFramework
-    - The Database are created with the
+    - The database is scripted with the help of `dotnet-ef` tool

 ## Steps to Run at Local